stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 biology would have to be wholly revised, for this thing was no product of any cell-growth science knows about.
 There had been scarcely any mineral replacement, and despite an age of perhaps forty million years the internal organs were wholly intact.
-The leathery, undeteriorative, and almost indestructible quality was an inherent attribute of the thing&rsquo;s form of organisation;
+The leathery, undeteriorative, and almost indestructible quality was an inherent attribute of the thing's form of organisation;
 and pertained to some palaeogean cycle of invertebrate evolution utterly beyond our powers of speculation.
-At first all that Lake found was dry, but as the heated tent produced its thawing effect, organic moisture of pungent and offensive odour was encountered toward the thing&rsquo;s uninjured side.
+At first all that Lake found was dry, but as the heated tent produced its thawing effect, organic moisture of pungent and offensive odour was encountered toward the thing's uninjured side.
 It was not blood, but a thick, dark-green fluid apparently answering the same purpose.
 By the time Lake reached this stage all 37 dogs had been brought to the still uncompleted corral near the camp; and even at that distance set up a savage barking and show of restlessness